James A. Maynard

-Biography
+Early life and education

-Maynard attended King Edward VI Grammar School, Chelmsford in Chelmsford, England.
-After completing his bachelor's and master's degrees at Queens' College, University of Cambridge in 2009, Maynard obtained his D.Phil. from University of Oxford at Balliol College in 2013 under the supervision of Roger Heath-Brown.
+Born on 10 June 1987 in Chelmsford, England, Maynard attended King Edward VI Grammar School, Chelmsford.
+After completing his bachelor's and master's degrees at Queens' College, Cambridge, in 2009, Maynard obtained his D.Phil. from Balliol College, Oxford in 2013 under the supervision of Roger Heath-Brown.
 He then became a Fellow by Examination at Magdalen College, Oxford.

+Career

 For the 2013–2014 year, Maynard was a CRM-ISM postdoctoral researcher at the University of Montreal.